 Blockchain VC @ Sustany Capital

-The domain name com was added to the domain name system of the internet in 1985.
-Its name is derived from the word commercial, indicating its intended purpose for domains registered by commercial organizations.
-Later, the domain was tragically opened to general purpose use.
+In 1985 .com was added to the domain name system of the internet.
+Its moniker is derived from the word commercial, indicating its intended purpose for domains registered by commercial organizations.
+Later, all top-level domain - with the exception of .edu and .gov - were opened for general purpose use, leading to the commercial web users are exposed to today.

 The opposite of collective rights is not private rights purchased from the collective, but common rights that precede the collective.